Part of the Food Policy Snapshot Series

 One supermarket has taken advantage of the credit since the law went into effect, and the Baltimore Development Corporation expects a few more stores to take advantage of the credit in the next one to three years.

-The Food Desert Incentive Area property tax credit is only one component of Baltimore’s Food Desert Retail Strategy.
+The Grocery Store Incentive Area property tax credit is only one component of Baltimore’s Food Desert Retail Strategy.
 Other components of the plan include expanding the virtual supermarket program (ordering groceries online and picking them up), encouraging the growth of urban farming, increasing the amount of fresh foods at public markets, and improving public transportation.

 Why the program is important